5ecompendium/bestiary/_creatures/mirager.md

 ***Innate Spellcasting.*** The mirager's innate spellcasting ability is Charisma (spell save DC 15).
 It can innately cast the following spells, requiring no material components:

-3/day: charm person
+* 3/day: <i>charm person</i>

-1/day each: hallucinatory terrain, suggestion
+* 1/day each: <i>hallucinatory terrain, suggestion</i>

-***Enthralling Mirage.*** When the mirager casts hallucinatory terrain, the area appears so lush and inviting that those who view it feel compelled to visit.
+***Enthralling Mirage.*** When the mirager casts <i>hallucinatory terrain</i>, the area appears so lush and inviting that those who view it feel compelled to visit.
 Any creature that approaches within 120 feet of the terrain must make a DC 15 Wisdom saving throw.
-Those that fail are affected as by the enthrall spell with the mirager as the caster; they give the mirage their undivided attention, wanting only to explore it, marvel at its beauty, and rest there for an hour.
-The mirager can choose to have creatures focus their attention on it instead of the hallucinatory terrain.
-Creatures affected by the enthrall effect automatically fail saving throws to disbelieve the hallucinatory terrain.
-This effect ends if the hallucinatory terrain is dispelled.
+Those that fail are affected as by the <i>enthrall</i> spell with the mirager as the caster; they give the mirage their undivided attention, wanting only to explore it, marvel at its beauty, and rest there for an hour.
+The mirager can choose to have creatures focus their attention on itself instead of the <i>hallucinatory terrain</i>.
+Creatures affected by the <i>enthrall</i> effect automatically fail saving throws to disbelieve the <i>hallucinatory terrain</i>.
+This effect ends if the <i>hallucinatory terrain</i> is dispelled.

 ### Actions